Azazel-h/SimpleVotings-API/README.md

-#Simple API created with DjangoRestFramework
+# Simple API created with DjangoRestFramework</br>
-Understandable and easy to change
+Understandable and easy to change</br>
-Feel free to use in your own purposes
+Feel free to use in your own purposes</br>

 ## URLs